 - An earthquake, flood, or drought comprised the structure.

-So, how to fix foundation? the following are some best methods of foundation which are most commonly used in the United States.
+So, how to fix a foundation? the following are some best methods of foundation that is most commonly used in the United States.

 1. Sealants and Masonry Patches

 Cracks and patches in the foundation of a structure can be repaired by patching the crack and covering it with a waterproof masonry sealer.